tepease/cb50/README.md

 * You will come to class with a laptop and headphones.

 * Learning to program is hard!
 Don't beat yourself up when you struggle.
+Be nice to you and you'll go far.

 ### <a name="structure"></a>Class Structure

 Thursday 12-1

+* 25m : Concept review and discussion, quizzes

+* 15m : Setup for current week problem set if needed

 * 20m : Homework review, play with each other’s projects, q & a

-* 15m : Setup for current week problem set

-* 25m : Get started on homework

 Sunday 3:30-5